 The main ingredient in these delicious dessert cakes is the strawberry.
 This delicious red berry is well known in most parts of the world, particularly in Europe and throughout North America.

 These vintage cakes remind us of an earlier era when families either grew their own strawberries or picked the ones growing wild.
 I can recall Mom telling me that she and her siblings helped Grandma pick pints of wild strawberries as soon as they ripened in the pasture.
-The cows would enjoy eating them if you didn't hurry and harvest them first.
+She said the cows would enjoy eating them if you didn't hurry and harvest them first.

 Nowadays, most people visit a pick-your-own strawberry farm, or buy a box of the delicious fruit at the local farmer's market.
-The old fashioned strawberry cake recipes really aren't that difficult to make, and the flavor of fresh strawberries brightens any occasion.
+An old fashioned strawberry cake recipe really isn't that difficult to make, and the flavor of fresh strawberries brightens any occasion.
 So, consider baking with strawberries, especially when they're in season.

 Strawberries tend to taste best when you can pick them fresh.
 But, if fresh berries are unavailable, you can use frozen or canned berries, and your cake will turn out fine.
 And even strawberry jam may be used in a pinch.
 So, you really have no excuse not to bake a cake!